tattle-made/template-phoenix-project/README.md

-# UliCommunity
+# Tattle

 This project is a Phoenix template designed to streamline the setting up of a Phoenix application with built-in authentication and authorization.
 It supports authentication for both LiveView and non-LiveView components.
 Additionally, it includes an API server for generating authentication tokens and performing actions securely using a valid token.

-**Note:** The name of this Phoenix project (the name that was used in the generator while creating the project) is "uli_community"
+**Note:** The name of this Phoenix project (the name that was used in the generator while creating the project) is "tattle"

 ## Table of Content